brewinapps/ios-maven-plugin/README.md

 4. One-step HockeyApp deployment
 5. Packaging of iOS applications (.ipa & .dSYM) incl. unlock/lock keychain for deployment to Nexus/Artifactory
 6. Packaging of iOS frameworks for deployment to Nexus/Artifactory
+7. Use Multiple executions e.g for branding or customizing of apps.
+(Different app icon names, different display names etc.)

 ## Requirements
 1. The plugin relies on several tools that are only available on Mac OS X: xcodebuild, xcrun and agvtool.
 Install the Xcode Command Line Tools (Xcode -> Preferences... -> Downloads).